Angel-GL-GL/MTS_Backend/README.md

-api/stations/update/incident | PUT | Updates the incident of the station. api/stations/{station}/transfers | GET | Retrieves all transfers of a station. api/routes/{route}/transfers | GET | Retrieves all the transfers of a route. api/stations/{station}/schedules | GET | Retrieves all the schedules of the station. api/routes/{route}/schedules | GET | Retrieves all the schedules of the route.
+api/stations/update/incident | PUT | Updates the incident of the station. api/stations/{station}/transfers | GET | Retrieves all transfers of a station. api/routes/{route}/transfers | GET | Retrieves all the transfers of a route. api/stations/{station}/schedules | GET | Retrieves all the schedules of a station. api/routes/{route}/schedules | GET | Retrieves all the schedules of a route. api/stations/{station}/opinions | POST | Registers an opinion at a station. api/lines/{line}/opinions | POST | Registers an opinion at a line. api/stations/{station}/opinions | GET | Retrieves all the opinions of a station. api/lines/{line}/opinions | GET | Retrieves all the opinions of a line. api/opinions | PUT | Updates an opinion. api/opinions | DELETE | Deletes an opinion.
+api/user/{user}/opinions | GET | Retrieves all the opinions of a user. api/opinions/date | GET | Retrieves all the opinions on a given date.

 ### Structure of api/lines/update/incident
 ```shell